ImtiazVision/Adobe-Experience-Manager-AEM-/WKND.md

 ### WKND

-**WKND** : WKND is an AEM reference site that was created to represent best practices for developing websites using AEM.
+**WKND** : WKND is a fully functional AEM reference site built using AEM that has been released to highlight best practices for developing websites with AEM.